Kinship, foster & other care

 What do they cost?

 There are no fees to clients of out of home care and support services.
-CSOs are funded by the Department of Human Services to provide these services.
+CSOs are funded by the department to provide these services.
 Kinship and foster carers are reimbursed for the costs of providing care.

 What is the role of the child protection system?

 The child protection system is responsible for investigating alleged child abuse and neglect, and determining the most appropriate care or support solution for the child.
 This may include placing the child in out-of-home care.